QuakeWatch Server Manual

 = "hostAddr:port,hostAddr:port,..."

-the list contains a host address in name (i.e. "www.caltech.edu") or
+in the list contains a host address in name (i.e. "www.caltech.edu")

 a loss of connectivity is detected.
 If 'false' then the feeder